ThiagoTx12/Hackintosh-Samsung-Book-X50-X55-Open-Core-macOS-Big-Sur/README.md

 04-Change Boot Order For Your Flash Drive On Bios Screen, Save And Restart

-05-Press Enter On "Install macOS 13 Beta" Option On The Open Core Menu
+05-Press Enter On "Install macOS Big Sur" Option On The Open Core Menu

 06-Perform The Installation, And If It Restarts, Press The Option To Continue The Installation On The Open Core Menu